netopyr/open-dolphin/README.md

 - grails run-app
 - // startGrailsClientDemo.groovy e.g. from inside idea

+You can create an IDEA project for the full dolphin code by running
+- gradlew idea

 Prerequisites
 -------------
-JAVAFX_HOME must be set to a 2.1.0 version
+JAVAFX_HOME must be set to a 2.1.0 version.
+(Version 2.2 also works fine.)

 Purpose
 -------